-First ZK-Rollups-Based NFT Protocol ZKBox Goes Online, Providing Free, Timely NFT Minting Service
+ZK-Rollups-Based NFT Protocol ZKBox Goes Online, Providing Free, Timely NFT Minting Service

 Sep 23, 2021, 23:00 ET

 SINGAPORE, Sept.
-23, 2021 /PRNewswire/ -- ZKBox, the first ZK-Rollups-based layer 2 NFT protocol backed by L2 Labs, today rolls out its white paper and official website, committed to providing real-time NFT minting, trading, deposit and withdrawal services free of charge.
+23, 2021 /PRNewswire/ -- ZKBox, the ZK-Rollups-based layer 2 NFT protocol backed by L2 Labs, today rolls out its white paper and official website, committed to providing real-time NFT minting, trading, deposit and withdrawal services free of charge.

 Why creating ZKBox?